All-Wheel Drive Coupling Haldex Generation 1 (GEN 1)

 - Place Oil catch under the oil drain plug (5mm Hex/Allen) and remove

-- Using the Angled ring spanner 46 mm Crack loose the Filter Housing, once loose use fingers to remove and angle filter around to remove fully – Filter Location: hidden by the sub-frame on righthand side of vehicle near front mounting bracket (pics from Erwin please Aidan)
+- Using the Angled ring spanner 46 mm Crack loose the Filter Housing, once loose use fingers to remove and angle filter around to remove fully – Filter Location: hidden by the sub-frame on righthand side of vehicle near front mounting bracket.

 - Allow the entire contents to empty (Dispose any oil legally and be environmentally friendly)